Three Times Around the Circle

-He was no fool.
-"You'll have to do better than this old man...did you say that you had daughters to throw in with the bargain?"
+He was not intending to be anyone’s fool.
+"You'll have to do better than this old man.
+Did you say you had daughters to throw in with the bargain?"

 The old man fell flat to the ground.
 In his mind's eye was the image of a midwife, minding an infant on an earthen floor.
 A disciple called out, "See how he draws strength from the earth, stranger!"

 prevail.
-Fortunately, the challenger's discipline held him in rein long enough for his consciousness to recognize the old man's ploy, and to stop him from exiting the circle.
+Fortunately, the challenger's discipline held him in rein long enough for his consciousness to recognize the old man's ploy, and to stop himself from exiting the circle.
 He broke off the response.

 "Very good," responded the young man, still in control, even though his heart was pumping wildly.
-"First you hypnotize me, then you shock me...what tricks will follow?"
+"First you hypnotize me, then you shock me.
+What tricks will follow next?"

 The old man approached, smiling, and asked "Do you wish words before you leave?"